Tepe Gawra: Archaeology

 The tell or settlement mound at Tepe Gawra is 120 m in diameter and 22 m high.

-A brief exploratory dig was performed by Austen Layard before 1850.
-The site was formally excavated in 1927, 1931, 1932 and 1934-35 by archaeologists from a joint expedition of the University of Pennsylvania and the American Schools of Oriental Research, led by Ephraim Avigdor Speiser.
+A brief exploratory dig was performed by Austen Layard in 1849 who stated "By my directions deep trenches were opened into its sides, but only fragments of pottery were discovered".
+The site was formally excavated in 1927 and between 1932 and 1938 by archaeologists from a joint expedition of the University of Pennsylvania and the American Schools of Oriental Research.
+After a 15 day trial excavation in 1927 which opened a sounding trench on the southeast slope of the main mound the 1932, 1933, and 1936 seasons were led by Ephraim Avigdor Speiser.
+In the remaining seasons the team was led by Charles Bache.
 At the same time, these scholars explored the related nearby ancient site of Tell Billa, which is located about 8 km southwest of Gawra.